eagletrt/micro-libs/ring-buffer/README.md

 where the data can be pushed and pulled as if it is a data stream.

-This library provide a simple enough implementation of a ring buffer whithout dynamic allocation which is also thread and/or interrupt safe
+This library provide a simple enough implementation of a ring buffer whithout dynamic allocation which is also interrupt safe

 > [!NOTE]
 > The buffer can be thought as an array starting from the left and ending to the right